"In the Midnight Brightly" by Kerry Wright, 2001, oils on canvas

 25cm x 20cm

-A constant throughout my life has been my cherished, beloved friend, George.
-He was born in 1950 at Geita, Tanzania, of Dutch Boer heritage, and attended the Hill School at Eldoret in Kenya, before migrating to Australia with his family in 1963 aboard the S S Galileo Galilei from Aden.
-After serving in the Royal Australian Navy, George settled in Sydney, where he and I met one bright, sunny, Saturday afternoon in February 1973, in the home of mutual friends at Long Reef on Sydney's Northern Beaches.
+A constant throughout my life has been my most cherished friend, George.
+He was born at Geita, Tanzania, of Dutch Boer heritage, and attended the Hill School at Eldoret in Kenya, before migrating to Australia with his family aboard the S S Galileo Galilei from Aden.
+After serving in the Royal Australian Navy, George settled in Sydney, where he and I met one bright, sunny, Saturday afternoon over fifty years ago, in the home of mutual friends at Long Reef on Sydney's Northern Beaches.

 "The Ecstasy of Saint Teresa of Avila"